Adaptive aggregation of Monte Carlo augmented decomposed filters for efficient group-equivariant convolutional neural network: Experiments

-Table \ref{tab:ablation} shows the results of ablation experiments on ImageNet40, where the results with respect to Params(M) and MACs(G) are also displayed.
-We see that the shear transform with a suitable range shear angle is helpful for increasing WMCG-CNN's performance.
-In all the following experiments, we adopt $n_s =0.25$ by default if not explicitly stated.
+Table \ref{tab:ablation_1} shows the results of ablation experiments on the effect of shear transform range on ImageNet40, where the results regarding Params(M) and MACs(G) are also displayed.
+We see that the shear transform with a suitable range of shear angle is helpful for increasing WMCG-CNN's performance.
+In all the following experiments, we adopt $n_s =0.25$ for FB basis and $n_s =0.5$ for the MH basis by default if not explicitly stated.
+It should be noted that the MH basis additionally uses translation augmentation that proves to help increase its performance.

-About the results with different versions of ResNet18-WMCG-k5-nb1, we see the choice of FB basis affects the prediction performance significantly.
+From Table \ref{tab:ablation_2}, we see that the choice of FB basis affects the prediction performance significantly.
 Low-frequency basis, i.e., Bessel basis of low order, is shown to be more important than high-frequency basis.
-Therefore, to select a fixed number of basis, we must include the low-order Bessel basis first.
+Therefore, to select a fixed number of bases, we must include the low-order Bessel basis first.

-The conventional scale-equivariant CNN architecture ResNet18-k5-scale-4 has a decent prediction error.
-But the computational burden is extremely high.
-When we try to reduce the computational burden by decreasing the width of the network to get ResNet18-k5-scale-4-width1/4, the number of trainable parameters is reduced significantly at the same time, which leads to poorer prediction performance.
-The MCG-CNN also has a heavy computational burden and is superior to its corresponding G-CNN when we use a larger number of transformations and more transformation types (such as ResNet18-k5-MC-affine-16-width1/16).
+As shown in Table \ref{tab:ablation_3}, the conventional scale-equivariant CNN architecture (using ES sampling strategy with Sample Number 4 and Width Scaling 1) has a decent prediction error.
+However, the computational burden is extremely high.
+When we try to reduce the computational burden by decreasing the width of the network, the number of trainable parameters is reduced significantly, which leads to poorer prediction performance.
+The MCG-CNN also has a heavy computational burden and is superior to its corresponding G-CNN when we use a larger number of transformations and more transformation types.

 Among the tested ResNet baseline architectures, the results with ResNet18 give the lowest mean error, which indicates that the deeper models such as ResNet50 and ResNeXt50 suffer from overfitting because the number of classes is reduced from 1k to 40.
-However, the WMCG-CNN is able to reduce the overfitting consistently for all the considered baseline models.
+However, the WMCG-CNN can reduce the over-fitting consistently for all the considered baseline models.
 WMCG-CNN versions of ResNet18 yield the best classification performance.
-Generally, the results on ImageNet40 demonstrate that WMCG-CNN is superior to standard CNN in sample efficiency, helps avoid overfitting, and enables a quicker convergence.
+Generally, the results on ImageNet40 demonstrate that, with suitable filter bases, WMCG-CNN is superior to standard CNN in sample efficiency, helps avoid overfitting, and enables quicker convergence.